Electroweak right-handed neutrino portal dark matter: Notations and useful formulas

 Mass terms can be generated by introducing gauge-singlet right-handed neutrinos

 and we define the right-handed neutrino in the full Majorana 4-spinor form

-where we use $N$ instead of $\nu_{R}$ to avoid future confusions.
+where we use $N$ instead of $\nu_{R}$ to avoid possible confusion.
 From this point forward, we will use normal capital letters to denote Dirac 4-spinors; and use capital letters with double lines, such as $\mathbb{N}$ and $\mathbb{V}$, to denote Majorana 4-spinors.

 We note that the use of the subscripts ``$L$'' and ``$R$'' to denote left-handed and right-handed fields can be confusing.
 For instance, ``$\nu_{R}$'', typically identified as the right-handed neutrino, may refer either to the right-handed component of a 4-spinor, which is 2-component, or to a right-handed Majorana 4-spinor.
 This ambiguity becomes particularly problematic when performing charge conjugation on spinors labeled with ``$L$'' and ``$R$''.
 We thus define two-component spinors $\nu_{i},N_{i}$, representing the two-component left-handed SM neutrinos and right-handed Majorana neutrinos respectively.
 Thus in the flavor basis, the full neutrino Dirac 4-spinor reads